 Nursing 132 builds upon the foundation of Nursing 130/131.
 It explores the roles of the professional nurse as a member of the health care team utilizing critical thinking and problem solving skills with expansion of health assessment techniques while caring for adults experiencing acute/chronic disruptions of existing patterns of normalcy.
 The student will be utilizing the nursing process, developing and refining clinical skills as well as establishing priorities in predictable health care situations.
-Learning experiences are provided in the classroom, Learning/Simulation Center and in multi-cultural adult medical/surgical facilities and the community.
-4 hours theory, 12 hours clinical per week.
-8 credits; 15 week course.
-Prerequisites: NURE 131, BIO 106, PSY 101; GPA 2.5; Co-requisites BIO 108, and PSY 204 or PSY 205.
+Learning experiences are provided in the classroom, Learning/ Simulation Center and in multi-cultural adult medical/surgical facilities and the community.
+Prerequisites: a GPA of 2.5, NURE 131, BIO 106, PSY 101.
+Co-requisites: BIO 108 and PSY 204.
+15-week course.
+4 hours theory; 12 hours clinical per week.
+8 credit hours.